shandongtlb/MI9-Nethunter-Project/README.md

 <br>  Zram: use lz4 compression and set default
 <br>  Enable target TTL
 <br>  use power efficient workingqueues
-<br>  All of has built in kernel instead of modules
 <br>  LLD link and ThinLTO support
 <br>  Compiled based on Qualcomm CAF kernel tree, using the latest driver, more fluent and power saving
 <br>  .........

 ## How to install or use it
-<br>  First back up your existing boot.img and dtbo.img and then swipe the kernel package into twrp and then into magick, and restart it.
+<br>  First back up your existing boot.img and dtbo.img and flash magisk, then swipe the kernel package into twrp and restart it.
-<br>  Second enter your system, unzip the kernel package, and extract init.nethunter.rc.disabled, keyboard-descriptor.bin and mouse-descriptor.bin from tool/ppp/,then put the keyboard-descriptor.bin and mouse-descriptor.bin files in the / ;copy all contents in init.nethunter.rc to the last line of /init.usb.configfs.rc file.
+<br>  Second enter your system, unzip the kernel package, and extract init.nethunter.rc, keyboard-descriptor.bin and mouse-descriptor.bin from tool/ppp/,then put the keyboard-descriptor.bin and mouse-descriptor.bin files in the / ;copy all contents in init.nethunter.rc to the last line of /init.usb.configfs.rc file.
 <br>  Finally Install kali chroot and reboot.
-If you want to use HID,you should run 'setprop sys.usb.config win,hid' as root on the terminal.
+If you want to use HID,you should run `setprop sys.usb.config win,hid` as root on the terminal.

-<br>  Please see [here](https://github.com/kimocoder/qualcomm_android_monitor_mode) to turn wlan0 monitor mode on.
+<br>  Please see [here](https://github.com/kimocoder/qualcomm_android_monitor_mode) to see how to turn wlan0 monitor mode on.

 <br>  I suggest using MIUI.eu_stable-11.0.5, otherwise there may be problems with fingerprint unlocking and sound.
 It's not my fault, it's just Xiaomi's problem!
+I have already submitted the [issue](https://github.com/MiCode/Xiaomi_Kernel_OpenSource/issues/1213) , but I cannot get any reply from Xiaomi...

 ## Known Issues
   Please tell me